Michael Kast: Involvement in Pinochet dictatorship

 Rebolledo and Guzmán also wrote that Kast (along with his son Miguel) were associated with the Pinochet dictatorship's National Information Center, taking part in the capture and forced disappearance of Pedro Vargas, who had been organizing workers at Kast's business.

 José Antonio Kast also claimed it was impossible for his father to have been involved in the disappearance of Pedro Vargas, due to the fact that Vargas's father and brother (Bernabé and Jorge) had kept working at the Kast family's sausage factory after Pedro Vargas's disappearance.

 Personal life

 Michael Kast had 10 children (2 of whom were born in Germany and 8 in Chile), 50 grandchildren (at the time of his death) and some 20 great-grandchildren (at the time of his death).
 Two of his children died in their youth; one by drowning and the other in a car crash.
 Many of his children and grandchildren have had important roles in Chilean politics, serving as deputies and senators.
+A son of his died from bone cancer at age 34.